 - Terrorist attack

-The medical community is also quite clear that this condition can affect a person who witnesses a traumatic event as severely as an individual who experiences the event too.
+The medical community is also quite clear that this condition can affect a person who witnesses a traumatic event as severely as the individual who experiences the event.
 For example, witnessing the abuse or an assault of one’s mother or another family member can trigger the development of PTSD.

 Does PTSD Manifest in “Episodes” or a Constant “On-Edge?”

-Other PTSD sufferers may feel continuously on-edge.
+Those who have PTSD may feel continuously on-edge.
 Their anxiety, irritability, and other symptoms may always be brewing just beneath the surface.
-Also, other factors can perpetuate this heightened PTSD flight/fight state of being.
-Stressful situations at home or work can aggravate PTSD.
-Substance abuse or the presence of another mental or mood disorder can also lead to severe and continuous PTSD symptoms.
+Certain factors can perpetuate this heightened PTSD flight/fight state of being.
+For example, stressful situations at home or work may aggravate PTSD.
+Similarly, substance abuse or the presence of another mental or mood disorder can lead to severe and continuous PTSD symptoms.

 What Can Trigger a PTSD Episode?

-PTSD triggers may be internal or external– or both.
+PTSD triggers may be internal, external, or both.
 Thoughts, feelings, and memories can trigger an episode involving severe PTSD symptoms.
 External triggers may involve places, situations, or even people.
 A bodily sensation can trigger an episode.
 Some common triggers for a PTSD episode include:

 - Negative emotions (anger, sadness, fear)